Dow Jones News Fund internships

 The DJNF internships focus on four areas: data journalism, digital media, business reporting and news editing.
 Interns receive a week of training at New York University, Arizona State University, the University of Missouri, Temple University, Pennsylvania State University or the University of Texas.
 Then they work for 10-12 weeks at their assigned newsroom.

-The deadline to apply for the 2016 summer internships is Nov.
-3, 2015.
+The deadline to apply for the 2020 summer internships is Nov.
+8, 2019.
 As part of the application process, students must take an editing test that covers grammar and word usage, current events (including placing them on a map), editing and headline writing.
-At the Robertson School, Associate Professor Jeff South administers the test.
-If you want to apply for the DJNF program, contact South at email@example.com or 804-827-0253.
+At the Robertson School, Professor Alix Bryan administers the test.
+If you want to apply for the DJNF program, contact Bryan.

-South also helps students prepare for the test and assemble their applications.
-He conducts workshops for interested students and provides online resources.
+Bryan also helps students prepare for the test and assembles their applications.
+She conducts workshops for interested students and provides online resources.

 Take a Dow Jones dry run: Previous editing tests & answer keys